openpnp/openpnp/Bottom-Vision.md

 # Tips

 * Much of the purpose of the vision pipeline is to filter the image so that the only thing that is visible is the part you are interested in.
 The various Mask stages and Thresholds can help with this.
 * The following animation quickly shows you how to fix a threshold using the mouse to probe image pixels.
-Probe the pixels that should be excluded and probe the pixels that should be included, then set the threshold to a value in between (use the context menu to display the gif separately, then refresh the browser with shift pressed down to start from the beginning):
+Probe the pixels that should be excluded and probe the pixels that should be included, then set the threshold to a value in between:

   ![BottomVisionThreshold](https://user-images.githubusercontent.com/9963310/96963951-e1ac8180-1509-11eb-87c5-630dec575931.gif)